 100 years of Polish Gray Samaritans of YWCA

-We heard a presentation by Mr. Mark Dillon who described the level of postwar devastation and famine in Central Europe.
-Mr. Dillon connected several historical figures related to Gray Samaritan's story, including Laura Blackwell de Turczynowicz, Helena Paderewski, General Paul Von Hindenburg (later second President of Weimar Republic who appointed Adolf Hitler chancellor) as well as describe similar efforts in neighboring countries.
+We heard a presentation by Mr. Dillon, who described the level of postwar devastation and famine in Central Europe.
+Mr. Dillon connected several historical figures related to the Gray Samaritans’ story, including Laura Blackwell de Turczynowicz, Helena Paderewski, and General Paul Von Hindenburg (later President of the German Weimar Republic).

-Ms. Jill Johnson read a heart-wrenching excerpt from Countess Laura Blackwell de Turczynowicz's book describing her struggles during World War One and the ordeal of having her home seized by the German Army General who held her and her children hostage.
+Ms. Jill Johnson read a heart-wrenching excerpt from Countess Laura Blackwell de Turczynowicz's book describing her struggles during World War I and the ordeal of having her home seized by the German Army General who held her and her children hostage.

 We also learned about Eleanor Wasielewski, an alumna and faculty member of Minnesota University (now University of Minnesota).
 Wasielewski was the first Gray Samaritan recruit.
 Ms. Johnson helped us with in-depth research on Mrs. Wasielewski's life but had trouble identifying any living descendants.